 Prompt visitation between children/youth and their parents is critical to ensuring more timely permanency occurs.
 The Network Provider will respect the right of both children and their parents to have visitation if behavior remains safe throughout.
-It is the Network Provider's responsibility to transport the child(ren) to the first visit after removal from parental custody.
-The first visit should take place within five (5) calendar days of removal pending approval by the court and DFPS.
-4Kids, in collaboration with DFPS and Network Providers, will identify a visitation plan with family members and any siblings in care, if placed separately.
-DFPS will provide 4Kids access to documentation of the Approved Visitation Plan.
+It is the Network Provider's responsibility to transport the child(ren) to the first visit after removal.
+The first visit should take place within five (5) calendar days of removal pending approval by the court.
+4Kids, in collaboration with Network Providers, will identify a visitation plan with family members and any siblings in care, if placed separately.
 The Network Provider will arrange and provide transportation as needed.

 Whenever siblings are placed in different foster homes or facilities, 4Kids will attempt to place the siblings in close proximity to facilitate more sibling contact.
 We will also work to maintain connections when siblings are not placed together by utilizing the same therapist and to set up respite between the families.
-The Network Provider case manager must ensure sibling contact is maintained at a frequency that is in the best interest of the child and within DFPS guidelines and requirements.
+The Network Provider case manager must ensure sibling contact is maintained at a frequency that is in the best interest of the child and within 4Kids guidelines and requirements.